-Housing associations offer affordable accommodation in cities and rural areas.
+Housing associations offer affordable accommodation.
 Some housing associations specialise in accommodation for particular groups of people, such as older people, disabled people or young people.
-Some offer support services to help you settle into your new home.

 What is a housing association?